zkxs/simple-crosshair-overlay/README.md

 ## Features

+- Works on any application that's *not* fullscreen exclusive.
+You **must** use windowed or borderless-windowed mode on your game.
+This was an intentional design choice, as rendering into a fullscreen-exclusive game is *not* anticheat-compatible.
-- Performant: the overlay is only redrawn when you change the crosshair
+- Performant: the overlay is only redrawn when you change the crosshair.
-- Saves crosshair settings when you exit the application
-- Managed via a tray icon and hotkeys
+- Minimal UI: managed via a tray icon and hotkeys.
 - Comes with a simple default crosshair that can be scaled to your preference
 - Can use custom PNG images as crosshairs.
 Alpha is not only supported: it's mandatory.
 Because why would you want an opaque rectangle as your crosshair?
-- Works on any application that's *not* fullscreen exclusive.
-You **must** use windowed or borderless-windowed mode on your game.
-This was an intentional design choice, as rendering into a fullscreen-exclusive game is *not* anticheat-compatible.
-- Supports both even and odd sized crosshairs.
-This is noteworthy, as some games center your gun on a single pixel, while others center it on the intersection *between* four pixels.
+- Crosshair settings are saved when you exit the application.
+- No sprawling installation. simple-crosshair-overlay.exe itself and a single config file placed in `%appdata%\simple-crosshair-overlay` are all the files this program needs.

 ## Installation

-1. Download the [latest release](https://github.com/zkxs/simple-crosshair-overlay/releases/latest) to a location of your choice.
+1. Download simple-crosshair-overlay.exe from the [latest release](https://github.com/zkxs/simple-crosshair-overlay/releases/latest), and save it to a location of your choice
 2. Run simple-crosshair-overlay.exe
+3. Optionally, if you want a start menu shortcut you can make one yourself!
+Simply right-click simple-crosshair-overlay.exe and select "Pin to Start".
+This will automatically create a shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs`.

 ## Usage